 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

-The cost of living in Dubai for senior international professionals [3 points to factor in to your financial plan in 2023]
+The cost of living in Dubai for senior international professionals [3 points to consider in 2024]

 Are you a senior international professional about to move to Dubai?